Information sources and web definitions

 Along with the effects that those high-pressure systems over Alaska and Greenland are having, there's the possibility that climate change is also a factor.

-"More and more Arctic sea ice is melting during summer months.
+From USA TODAY: A blast of brutally cold air - thanks to the polar vortex - is roaring across the central and eastern USA early this week, sending temperatures to levels not seen in 20 years."More and more Arctic sea ice is melting during summer months.
 The more ice that melts, the more the Arctic Ocean warms.
 The ocean radiates much of that excess heat back to the atmosphere in winter, which disrupts the polar vortex.
 Data taken over the past decade indicate that when a lot of Arctic sea ice disappears in the summer, the vortex has a tendency to weaken over the subsequent winter."

 The polar vortex is a strong area of low pressure that usually wanders around the Arctic throughout the winter.
 Counterclockwise winds around the vortex occasionally push waves of intensely cold air into the USA.